caitlintam/Farm-Tower-Game/README!.md

 - add more prints to show what happening when buttons are clicked ( shop/ buy )
   - add error label when buy label clicked but nothing selected
-- play round button
+  - not enough money error label
-  - show error label if not enough towers in game ( 3 towers must be in game)
+  - item bought pop up?
 - inventory - overlapping error labels.

--
+- if selected two of same, status is resevr for one n

 # DOING